Latest: The new Highways & ByWays edition is under the menu ‘Local Newsletter’. Lots of local information and a good read!

 We benefit by being close (2km) to Chester but far enough away to be rural.
 The primary school is typical of a small village community and achieves excellent grades.
 A quality B&B is in the centre of the village with larger hotels close by.

 The local Anglican Church has a history dating back to the Stone Age and on the opposite spectrum we have a massive Shopping Mall, ‘Cheshire Oaks’ and the ‘Coliseum’ about seven miles away.
 We have the famous Hammond School of dance and drama in the village.
-A new Tennis Club has recently opened with outside courts, including a new leisure area with intside courts.
-It looks good and managed by volunteers so go along and have a look.
+A new Tennis Club has recently opened with outside courts, including a new leisure area with inside courts.
+It offers a great opportunity for children to learn and exercise and have fun.
+It is and managed by volunteers so go along and have a look.